bitkey/bitkey/README.rst

 on an air-gapped system physically disconnected from the Internet.

-We used the TurnKey GNU/Linux build system to create a self-contained read-only CD/USB stick with everything you need to perform any type of Bitcoin transaction transaction.
+We used the TurnKey GNU/Linux build system to create a self-contained read-only CD/USB stick to satisfy all our Bitcoin needs.
+Your's too we hope, and if not we're open to suggestions for improvement.

 Apps: batteries included!
 =========================